 Task: Construct a 3D periodic table that highlights the fact that all lanthanides and actinides share similar properties as lanthanum and actinium.

-<H1> Bring It Together
+<H1> Bring It Together!

 In this chapter, you set out to understand the structure and purpose of the periodic table, starting with its historical development in Lesson 1.
 By learning how the table was organized, you gained insight into why elements were arranged in this certain way.
 Lesson 2 deepened your understanding by explaining how elements are classified into groups and periods, helping you see the relationships between them.
 Finally, in Lesson 3, you explored periodic trends and learned how to predict the properties and behaviors of elements based on their position on the table.
 These concepts collectively help to explain real-world applications, like how materials are selected for various purposes.